TheOdinProject/curriculum/ruby_on_rails/apis/apis_and_building_your_own.md

 #### The Basics

 If you want your Rails app to return JSON instead of HTML, you need to tell your controller to do so.
-The cool thing is that the same controller action can return different things depending on whether your user is making a normal request from a browser or an API call from the command line.
-It determines which type of request is being made based on the extension of the file asked for, e.g. `example.xml` or `example.json`.
+The cool thing is that the same controller action can return different things depending on whether your user is making a normal request from a browser or an API call from the command line. <span id="http-request-format">It determines which type of request is being made based on the extension of the file asked for, e.g. `example.xml` or `example.json`.</span>

 You can see which file type Rails thinks you want by checking your server log: